Dog Control PSPO

 They impose conditions or restrictions on people using that area.

 Maidstone is home to thousands of the responsible dog owners who exercise their pets across the borough.
 In addition, our parks and open spaces also attract dog owners from further afield.
 Unfortunately, not all dog owners are responsible and it has long been felt that irresponsible dog ownership is not limited to whether an owner cleans up after their dog.

 The following are the current dog control offences in Maidstone:

 In 2018 we consulted residents about the possibility of introducing measures to combat irresponsible behaviour, but at the time it wasn’t expedient to do so due to other priorities.
-We are now seeking to confirm views on those specific measures and an additional measure relating to straying dogs that we are considering introducing this year.
+We are now seeking to confirm views on those specific measures and an additional measure relating to owners not keeping their dogs under proper control that we are considering introducing this year.

 Under the review of the current PSPO we propose to extend the dog control powers to include the following offences: